smaug-tech/scheduler/README.md

 student rosters will change_.
 If any student is in the [master schedule spreadsheet][master] but not in the [enrollment spreadsheet][enrollment], they will be dropped from all rosters.

+**Don't run this if you aready have the classes distributed.
+All this does is take all students taking a course and distribute them amongst the teachers who are teching that subject.**

+*Has been throwing an error.
+I've had to run this twice.
+After the second time it creates a "untitled.json" (or something similar) and I have to delete it or I get an error when running remix.*

 ```
 run divvy